 Until recently, solar panels have been deployed in fixed positions which guaranteed their greatest efficiency only when the sun shone directly upon them.
 It seemed natural to make panels follow the sun movement to provide them with the highest possible insolation level throughout the whole day.
 Modern automation advancement procured a solution to this problem with the help of solar actuators.

 These devices are extensively used in many systems where the precision of positioning is imperative, such as TV lifts or adjustable desks.
 Being equipped with a solar tracker actuator static solar panels become mobile which boosts their efficiency up to 50%.
-Solar linear actuators allow tilting the panels along a single (horizontal or vertical) or dual axis to let them absorb the maximum amount of sunlight.
+Solar linear actuators allow tilting the panels along a single (horizontal or vertical) or dual-axis to let them absorb the maximum amount of sunlight.

 Typically, a solar panel actuator uses a 12V DC battery.
-However, you can opt for a thermal linear actuator, a kind of solar remote control, that doesn’t need any external source of power but rather responds to the environment temperature changes to operate.
+However, you can opt for a thermal linear actuator, a kind of solar remote control, that doesn’t need any external source of power but rather responds to the environment temperature changes to operating.

 Leveraging solar actuators enables to install solar panels in seemingly unlikely places.
 For instance, there exist solar trailers where photovoltaic panels equipped with a solar actuator are located on the roof of a vehicle.
 Such a solution provides greater mobility of the panels which can thus be located in places with access to unclouded sunlight.